Political leanings: Conservative/Republican

 As a super PAC, the group can accept unlimited contributions, but it must disclose its donors and cannot coordinate with campaign committees or campaigns on its independent expenditures.

-According to the most recent Federal Election Commission data available, the Senate Leadership Fund raised a little over $28 million in 2019, and spent $3.6 million total, including about $400,000 on independent expenditures — a term the FEC uses for advertising that “expressly advocates” for the election or defeat of a specific candidate.
+According to the most recent Federal Election Commission data available, the Senate Leadership Fund has raised a little over $43 million in the 2020 election cycle, and spent $8.4 million, including about $1.6 million on independent expenditures — a term the FEC uses for advertising that “expressly advocates” for the election or defeat of a specific candidate.

 The group has used most of its independent expenditures to support five Republican incumbents, including Senate Majority Leader Mitch McConnell and three senators in vulnerable states.
 It also spent nearly $150,000 opposing the presidential candidacy of Democratic Montana Gov. Steve Bullock.
 Bullock dropped out of the presidential race on Dec.
 2. Some senior Democratic officials tried to convince Bullock to run for the Senate against incumbent Republican Steve Daines, but Bullock declined.